Services

 Couples

-Communication, shared grief, rebuilding trust, or simply finding calm during transition seasons.
+Communication, shared grief, rebuilding trust, or finding calm in seasons of transition.

 Pastors & ministry leaders

-Burnout, boundaries, sabbatical planning, and the weariness that can accompany care roles.
+Burnout, boundaries, sabbatical planning, and the particular weariness that accompanies care roles.

-Sessions are intentionally low-volume to protect margin for paperwork, supervision, and thoughtful follow-up.
+The pace is intentionally slow.
+Sessions are kept at low volume to protect space for paperwork, supervision, and thoughtful follow-up between appointments.

 Inquiry

-Send a short note describing what brings you to counseling right now.
+Send a short note through the contact form describing what brings you to counseling at this time.

 Fit call

-A 15-minute phone or video call to confirm scheduling, licensure, and focus.
+A brief phone or video call to confirm scheduling, licensure scope, and whether the fit feels right for both.

 Intake

-Paperwork, consent forms, and any necessary coordination with existing providers.
+Paperwork, consent forms, and any coordination with existing providers—handled carefully before the first session.

 Sessions